nembrinj/protofablab/2025/projects/Group103/README.md

 On the software side, perception and navigation could be made more robust and precise.
 More stable blob detection, improved color calibration, and tighter coupling with spatial information from the LIDAR could reduce false detections and enable more controlled movement behavior on stage.
 In a full on pro version Blob Detection could be combined with the LIDAR map, inducing the LEDs position on a scanned map, from the detected blobs and the cameras known perspective.

 From a hardware point of view, a more integrated mechanical design would be beneficial.
 In the current prototype, the ramp had to be extended far in front of the TurtleBot3 because it was built around an existing platform.
 A purpose-built chassis would allow the propulsion mechanism to be structurally integrated into the body, reducing friction with the floor, improving balance, and decreasing the overall footprint.
-Alternative launching mechanisms could also be explored to reduce noise and improve the shooting height.
+Alternative launching mechanisms could also be explored to reduce noise and improve the launch height.

 In terms of visual appearance and expression, the robot could be developed further to communicate emotion and intention more clearly, similar to how WALL-E conveys character through simple movement and visual features.
 Adding expressive elements such as animated "eyes", lighting feedback, or subtle motion gestures could strengthen Ball-E's presence as a stage character.

 Finally, extending the system to collect and store multiple LED balls before launching them in sequences or patterns, as we somewhat initially planned, could amplify the visual effect and introduce new rhythmic and dramaturgical possibilities.

-Combined one could imagine something close to a real life incarnation of Wall-E that collects and flings lights into the air instead of compressing waste.
+Combined, one could imagine something close to a real-life incarnation of WALL-E that collects and flings lights into the air instead of compressing waste.